NicoJanE/PY-Flask-FastApi-Template-Stack/README.md

 # What

-This is a Python project application template using Flask and FastAPI in a WSL container
+This is a Python project application template using Flask and FastAPI in a **Docker** container

 ## Requirements